 Put your expertise to work at the annual AP Reading

-Secondary school Readers can receive certificates rewarding professional development hours and continuing education units (CEUs) for their participation in the AP Reading.
-In addition, Readers are provided an honorarium of $1,751 and their travel expenses, lodging, and meals are covered.
+Secondary school Readers can receive certificates rewarding professional defvelopment hours and continuing education units (CEUs) for their participation in the AP Reading.
+Readers who travel to the Reading are provided an honorarium and their travel expenses, lodging, and meals are covered.

 In addition to scoring the exams, being an AP Reader gives you a chance to: